kmotoko/server-guideline/os/os-sysctl.md

 net.ipv4.conf.all.proxy_arp = 0

 # Modes for sending replies in response to received ARP requests that resolve local target IP addresses
+# Mode '1': reply only if the target IP address is local address configured on the incoming interface
 net.ipv4.conf.all.arp_ignore = 1

 # Restriction levels for announcing the local source IP address from IP packets in ARP requests sent on interface
+# Mode '2': ignore the source address in the IP packet and try to select local address that we prefer for talks with the target host
 net.ipv4.conf.all.arp_announce = 2

 # Turn on the tcp_timestamps, accurate timestamp make TCP congestion control algorithms work better